What is a floating dock system?

 Why Floating Docks?

 Floating docks provide much more stability than fixed pier docks.
 They are engineered to provide greater buoyancy and to distribute weight more evenly than fixed docks.
-Because they float, the vertical distances remain the same, allowing boats and passengers to easily enter and exit boats without climbing down in low water levels.
+Because they float, the vertical distances remain the same, allowing boats and passengers to easily enter and exit boats without climbing down to low water levels.
 In high water conditions, the docks still remain at the same fixed height.
 If water levels are very low, creating a wider shoreline, the ramps to the floating docks can be extended, allowing the dock to float in deeper water while maintaining access from the shore.
 Maintenance is low and components can last for years without replacement due to wear.
 Floating docks can also be moved, if necessary, and can be constructed with open or covered slips.

 MDI Floating Dock Features